droe-lang/droe-lang.github.io/src/guide/cli.md

   url: /guide/webassembly/
 ---

-The Roelang CLI (`roe`) is the primary tool for developing, compiling, and running Roelang programs.
+The Roe CLI (`roe`) is the primary tool for developing, compiling, and running Roe programs.
 This reference covers all available commands and options.

 ## Installation and Setup